 Get some of the recipes at Vegetarian Times

 Not all of my one-bowl meals made it online, but here are two that did.
 The rest are in the September 2013 issue.

 But my favorite takeaway from that assignment was romesco.
 I've made it so many times, in so many different ways.
 It's like a pesto in that it includes nuts, for satisfying texture and body.
 But it's tangy and a little sweet, like tomato sauce.
 It's smoky, spicy, and so, so good.
 It's now my happy sauce, so I thought I would share another version of it with you today.

-Romesco is a Spanish import, usually made of roasted red peppers and nuts, smoky and piquant, whizzed up into a thick and luxurious consistency, and great with seafood or vegetables.
+Romesco is a Spanish import, usually made of roasted red peppers and nuts—smoky and piquant—whizzed up into a thick and luxurious consistency.
+It's great with seafood or vegetables.
 My version relies heavily on pantry staples instead of fresh produce, which makes it a year-round recipe for me; I use canned tomatoes instead of peppers, and a small jar of pimientos for spice.
 Don't let the length of the ingredient list alarm you; this sauce comes together very quickly.